neogeographica/chaintool/docs/example.rst

 Running a Sequence
 ------------------

 Let's run that sequence now.
-Again assuming that you have chaintool shortcuts configured, the sequence can be invoked with the :command:`lint` shortcut command.
+Again assuming that you have chaintool shortcuts configured, the sequence can be invoked with the ``lint`` shortcut command.

 .. note::